Luna-Klatzer/openhiven.py/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Add if possible Code and or the error log

 **To Reproduce**
 Reproduction steps.

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen.
+Add if possible code and or the error log

 **Actual Behaviour**
 What happened